 The 2013-2014 phase of the Jubilees Palimpsest Project (LINK) tested two techniques for integrating spectral imaging and reflectance transformation imaging.
 The simple technique used broadband visible (white) illumination from points around the hemisphere and a set of diffuse narrowband captures.
 The elaborate technique used a different set of narrowband captures at each light position around the hemisphere.
 The simple technique proved effective and in some ways superior.
 In rare cases, it may still be worth considering using narrowband illuminators at all light positions, such as when bidirectional reflectance distribution function (BRDF) is required for interpretation of material properties.
 For more information and the techniques tested, see the technical white paper (PDF).

 The combination requires image registration (meaning each pixel represents the same spot on the object for all captures), which is required of spectral and RTI separately.
 It would not be easily feasible to integrate spectral captures and RTI captures from different sessions or different cameras.
 The combination also assumes that the spectral captures have diffuse illumination, which is typical anyway.
-When it is difficult to capture images without glare or shine due to imperfectly diffuse illumination, a side benefit of Spectral RTI is the ability to create a perfectly diffuse monochrome image (by calculating the median luminance across all light positions).
+When it is difficult to capture images without glare or shine, a side benefit of Spectral RTI is the ability to create a perfectly diffuse monochrome image (by calculating the median luminance across all light positions).